izak/siyavula-ha-scripts/heartbeat/README.txt

 ----------------------------

 Once again, this is not a full discussion on how to set up heartbeat.
 I assume you have heartbeat 3.0.x or later running, with pacemaker 1.1.x or later.
 I also assume that 10.0.0.1 can be used as a floating ip address.

+Because we don't want postgresql to fail-back (flop arround unnecessarily) if the former master server comes back online, set default stickiness to
+100:

+  crm configure property default-resource-stickiness=”100”

 On either node, run the command:

   crm configure